Sachin-Kushwaha1/Student-Grade-MS/README.md

 ## Features

 - 📁 Upload Excel (.xlsx) and CSV files with student data
+- �️ Each upload is tracked as a separate dataset with its own ID (upload history)
+- 🔗 Students are linked to their originating upload for scoped views/actions
-- 📊 View student records in a responsive table
+- �📊 View student records in a responsive table
 - ✏️ Edit student information and grades
 - 🗑️ Delete student records
 - 📈 Automatic percentage calculation